 Now, most people will not need to use their M-9 as a bayonet, but having that option is a plus.
 The more uses we can get out of our knives makes them more and more dynamic With the bayonet and saw back spine, the M-9 is one of the best combat knives, and most versatile.

 5. Ka-Bar Full Size US Marine Corps Fighting Knife – Classic Design with a Modern Build

 The Ka-Bar comes with a tan leather sheath that gives it an antique look.
-It is even stamped with the USMC seal.
-No matter if you are a collector, a veteran, or a newbie to the knife world, the Ka-Bar is a classic yet competent knife in the contemporary world.
-The Ka-Bar is by far the best military knife available.
-Click here to see the best price.
+If you are a collector, a veteran, or a newbie to the knife world, the Ka-Bar is a classic combat knife that is just as effective in a contemporary world.

 Those are the 5 best combat knives that we could find.
 Each knife has unique qualities that are all capable of just about anything you will need a knife to do.
 Hopefully, you found something that will suit you well.
 That said, if you are still on the fence and not sure what knife is best for you, do not worry, we will now cover the basics of combat knives.
 Everything from the blade, the handle, and overall design will be examined.
 We hope to help educate you on what makes the best fighting knives, combat knives, and utility knives.
 So, Let’s get started.